agarwalvipin/open_cfa/docs/LOS/Economics/Reading 15.md

 ### <span style="color: #00838F;">Global & Local Context 🌍</span>

   * **Global Example:** The U.S. Federal Reserve's use of Quantitative Easing after the 2008 financial crisis is a classic case of unconventional monetary policy at the zero lower bound.
-* **Indian Example:** The RBI's use of OMOs and repo rate adjustments to manage inflation and stimulate growth during periods of economic slowdown.
+  * **Indian Example:** The RBI's use of OMOs and the repo rate to manage inflation and stimulate growth, constantly balancing those goals against the neutral rate.

 -----